 Iowa Border State Policy

-An organization physically located in a border state community immediately adjacent to Iowa is eligible for Iowa Arts Council funding programs.
+An organization physically located in a border state community immediately adjacent to Iowa is eligible for certain Iowa Arts Council funding programs as specified in published guidelines.

-The organization must be a nonprofit 501(c)3 incorporated in Iowa that has federal tax-exempt status.
+The organization must be a nonprofit 501(c)3 incorporated in Iowa or a border state that has federal tax-exempt status.
+The organization must be registered to do business in Iowa with the Secretary of State’s office.
 Organizations physically located outside of Iowa may not use fiscal agents in Iowa to become eligible for Iowa Arts Council funding programs.
 An eligible border state organization must demonstrate that the funding request significantly impacts the artistic and cultural vitality of Iowa and predominately serves Iowans.

 Fiscal Agent Policy

-Organizations, projects or initiatives that are eligible to be federally tax exempt, 501(c)3 nonprofit organizations incorporated in Iowa but have not yet attained this status may use a fiscal agent to apply for Iowa Arts Council administered funding programs.
+Organizations, projects or initiatives that are eligible to be federally tax exempt, 501(c)3 nonprofit organizations incorporated in Iowa but have not yet attained this status may use a fiscal agent to apply for certain Iowa Arts Council administered funding programs as specified in published guidelines.
 Fiscal agents must fulfill the definition of an eligible federally tax exempt 501(c)3 nonprofit organization incorporated and physically located in Iowa and any additional eligibility requirements for the funding program.
 Eligible fiscal agents agree to be the legal party responsible for the management and reporting requirements of the funding award.
 Entities that maintain any other business or nonprofit legal status are not permitted to use a fiscal agent to become eligible for Iowa Arts Council administered funding programs.

 Conflicts of Interest